What is Faith and Heritage?

 For more reading, please see “A Biblical Defense of Ethno-Nationalism.”
 Please also see “Kinism: The Only Theonomy,” which demolishes the idea that a nation is constituted by a credible profession of faith, rather than by common descent.
 For concrete examples evidencing ethnically-based borders as God’s design, please see “Rivers of Blood,” “Sudanese Secession,” “Another Failing Artificial Country,” and “Research Group Finds Creating Boundaries Key to Reducing Ethnic Violence.”
 “Diversity, Unhappiness, and Distrust” also explains how diversity debilitates community.

 5. This site is clearly white supremacist.
 Where do you believe whites got the right to rule everyone else?

 Like the term “racist,” “white supremacist” has an array of meanings, though perhaps not as wide as “racist.”
-It will sometimes refer to any belief that whites have biologically-grounded strengths or advantages over other races, which is not sinful to believe so long as it corresponds with reality.
+It will sometimes refer to any belief that whites have some kind of biologically-grounded strengths or advantages over other races, which is not sinful to believe so long as it corresponds with reality.
 However, “white supremacist” will sometimes refer to a belief that whites ought to have worldwide political reign, ruling other races in subjugation.
 We reject this latter belief; if an accusation of “white supremacy” is intended to have such a meaning, it is a slander.
 We simply want to be governed by our own people and by men who support our people, and we grant the same right of national sovereignty and self-determination to all other peoples.